-The first Ranger Mine Closure Plan (MCP) was submitted to the Commonwealth Minister for Resources and Northern Australia, and the Northern Territory Minister for Primary Industry and Resources, in May 2018.
-The MCP is ERA's primary mechanism to describe the closure activities and rehabilitation.
+The MCP is the primary mechanism to describe the closure activities and rehabilitation.
 The MCP seeks to consolidate the relevant information from the last 40 years and demonstrate how the current and planned closure and rehabilitation activities will achieve the ERs.
-The 2023 MCP also discusses the role of ERA in supporting the post-mining social and economic transition of Jabiru.
+The 2024 MCP also discusses the role of the Ranger Project Team in supporting the post-mining transition of Jabiru.
 To ensure its currency, and to incorporate lessons learnt from ongoing engineering, scientific and monitoring studies, the MCP is updated and submitted for approval annually.
+At the time of writing, the 2023 MCP is pending ministerial decision.